alekseyl/brest/DSL.md

 # Brest DSL Ideology

-Some time ago I dug an approach for building medium sized REAT-API application: [Code-Test-Document](https://medium.com/@leshchuk/code-test-document-9b79921307a5)
+Some time ago I dug an approach for building medium sized REST-API application: [Code-Test-Document](https://medium.com/@leshchuk/code-test-document-9b79921307a5)

-For some time I was building a set of helpers around different libraries implementing that approach which brought me at the and even further.
+For some time I was building a set of helpers around different libraries implementing that approach.
-Why not improve a performance also.
-Not only for the programmers but also for the application itself.
+And I started thinking about improving performance not only for the programmers, but also for the application itself.
 See the idea of partial objects instantiation: [Rails nitro-fast collection rendering with PostgreSQL](https://medium.com/@leshchuk/rails-nitro-fast-collection-rendering-with-postgresql-a5fb07cc215f)

 I'm strongly suggest for you to read both of those articles first to get the basic ideas of what are the purpose and benefits.